microsoft/DynamicTelemetry/docs/docs/Architecture.Components.Processor.QueryLanguage.document.md

 # PROCESSOR : Query Language

-The query language processor is one of the most straightforward processors available.
+The Query Language [Processor](./Architecture.Components.Processor.Overview.document.md) is one of the most straightforward available.
 It presents minimal risk while still providing valuable capabilities for dynamic modeling and system understanding.
 The query language processor can be likened to command line tools found on all operating systems, which manipulate standard IO subsystems.